 Please see the new timetables on the following pages:

 With the new KTM timetable from the 18th of December 2017, and again from the 3rd of June 2018, another option for travel from JB to KL has become available, as on the new Shuttle timetable, trains have now had their route extended past Gemas to Tampin.

-This now means you could take a Shuttle train to Tampin, the connect to the cheap KTM Komuter network that starts at Tampin and take a commuter service to Kuala Lumpur.
+This now means you could take a Shuttle train to Tampin, then connect to the cheap KTM Komuter network that starts at Tampin and take a commuter service to Kuala Lumpur.